You’d be surprised how much experiences you can get out of S$150 in Singapore over five days!

 There are three truths to travelling in Singapore: it’s clean, it’s green, and you can spend less than S$20 a day and still have a good time.
-Despite being the most expensive city in the world, if you’re only visiting for a week or less, you’ll barely feel the pinch.
-Food is definitely cheap (you can get a meal under S$5), public transport is fairly reasonable (and distance-based), and you won’t have any trouble finding affordable accommodation.
+Despite being named the most expensive city in the world, if you’re only visiting for a week or less, you’ll barely feel the pinch.
+Food is definitely cheap (meals can cost below S$5), public transport is fairly reasonable (and distance-based), and you won’t have any trouble finding affordable accommodation.

-At the end of the article, we’ve put together a suggested five-day itinerary that you can get by with just S$150.
+At the end of the article, we’ve put together a suggested five-day Singapore itinerary that’ll help get by on just S$150.

-Are you game for a frugally intoxicating travel experience in the most expensive city in the world?
+So, are you game for a frugally-intoxicating travel experience in the most expensive city in the world?

 Spectra Light & Water Show at Marina Bay — This is a visual spectacle of insane proportions.
-Fountain jets spray colours of the rainbow in tandem with impressive symphonies, telling the tale of Singapore’s short but impressive rise to cosmopolitan city.
+Fountain-jets spray rainbow colours in tandem with impressive symphonies, telling the tale of Singapore’s short but impressive rise to become a cosmopolitan city.

-Music, Theatre Performances at The Esplanade — The iconic durian-shaped establishment is the home to Singapore’s arts scene.
-Live performances take place daily inside the Esplanade Concourse, and shows are organised every weekend at the outdoor theatre, with the spectacular Singapore skyline competing for your attention in the background.
+Music and Theatre Performances at The Esplanade — The iconic durian-shaped establishment is the home to Singapore’s arts scene.
+Live performances take place daily inside the Esplanade Concourse, and shows are organised every weekend at the DBS Foundation Outdoor Theatre at Esplanade, with the spectacular Singapore skyline competing for your attention in the background.

-Southern Ridges — This 10km-long connector links together four tranquil parks and one nature reserve.
+The Southern Ridges — This 10km-long connector links four tranquil parks and one The nature reserve.
 Somewhere in between Mount Faber Park and Telok Blangah Hill Park, people are falling in love with (and on) the aesthetic Henderson Waves.
 A panoramic view of the city awaits you here.

 Wings of Time at Sentosa — It’s hard to go wrong with a show that has an epic combination of lasers, fire and water (wait no, actually, it can).
 But from the stellar reviews of this spectacle, it blows conventional light show standards right out of the park.